-I am immensely proud of our staff, whose expertise, enthusiasm, high standards and drive, ensure our inspirational teaching environment in which young people and adults achieve their aspirations.
+I am immensely proud of our staff, whose expertise, enthusiasm, high standards and drive ensure an inspirational teaching environment in which young people and adults achieve their aspirations.
 We continue to judge our success by the success of our learners and the contribution we make to the community and are proud to receive external recognition of the level of our work.
-Teaching and learning is at the heart of the College and our collective culture is focussed around this.
+Teaching and learning is at the heart of the College and our collective culture is focused around this.

-This has also been reflected in great feedback from higher education students at the College's University Centre with over 88% final year student satisfaction score and also from employer feedback with a satisfaction rating increased to 8.9 on the national FE Choices annual survey.
+This has also been reflected in great feedback from higher education students at the College's University Centre with a final year student satisfaction score of over 88%, and also from employer feedback where we achieved a satisfaction rating increase to 8.9 on the national Further Education Choices annual survey.

 Our core delivery supports learners of all ages.
 Over 3,000 16-18 year olds studied mainstream programmes at the College on a wide range of academic and vocational programmes.
-This year a record number of other young people and adults studied very successful apprenticeship programmes, over 1,000 being supported in a wide range of areas, working with very small to very large important local employers, such as Torbay and South Devon NHS Foundation Trust.
+This year a record number of young people and adults studied on our successful apprenticeship programmes, with over 1,000 learners being supported in a wide range of areas, working with very small to very large, important local employers, such as Torbay and South Devon NHS Foundation Trust.

-We are committed to excellent advice and guidance for students, being accredited by Matrix at whole College level in this area.
+We are committed to excellent advice and guidance for students, being accredited by Matrix at a College-wide level.
 It is very important that young people at age 14 have a wide range of progression opportunities and South Devon College is committed to enabling choice in this area, working with employers to introduce appropriate and high quality technical and academic pathways.

-Throughout 2013/14, we continued to work with many local businesses, training more people through a range of programmes including government sponsored initiatives.
-Some 3,000 enrolled on South Devon College courses across wide ranging curriculum and professional course areas.
-We also responded to re-training challenges of the present economic climate, working with Job Centre Plus and Careers South West to delivery relevant flexible provision for the longer term unemployed.
+Throughout 2013/14, we continued to work with many local businesses, training more people through a range of programmes, including government sponsored initiatives.
+Some 3,000 people enrolled on South Devon College courses across a wide-ranging curriculum of professional courses.
+We also responded to re-training challenges of the present economic climate, working with Job Centre Plus and Careers South West to delivery a relevant, flexible provision for the long term unemployed.

-For Adult and Community Learning, we continue to work with key partners in Torbay - including the voluntary sector, local schools and Torbay Council, supporting over 2,000 learners each year across Torbay and being seen as a best practice provider, adding our expertise to other initiatives locally.
+For Adult and Community Learning, we continue to work with key partners in Torbay, including the voluntary sector, local schools and Torbay Council, supporting over 2,000 learners each year across Torbay.
+The College is seen as a best practice provider, adding our expertise to other initiatives locally.

-The College continues to develop targeted curriculum pathways linked to employer needs in the area.
-The Devon Studio School in Health, Social Care & Early Years opened at Torbay Hospital in September 2013.
-The South West Energy Centre for new technologies and enviroskills also opened in September 2013.
-The South Devon University Technical College in Engineering & Science has commenced its £10 million build to open in September 2015 in Newton Abbot.
+The College continues to develop targeted curriculum pathways linked to employer needs in the area: the Devon Studio School in Health, Social Care and Early Years opened at Torbay Hospital in September 2013; the South West Energy Centre for new technologies and environmental technologies also opened in September 2013; and the South Devon University Technical College in Engineering & Science has commenced its £10 million build to open in September 2015 in Newton Abbot.

-At higher education level, I am delighted that we continue to grow our University Centre provision with foundation degrees and full honours degrees available across a wide range of academic and professional areas.
+At higher education level, I am delighted with the continued growth of our University Centre provision with foundation degrees and full honours degrees available across a wide range of academic and professional areas.
 It is very important to encourage learners of all ages to aspire to higher education, available nationally and locally at very high quality.

 New and continuing initiatives demonstrate the ambition that the College, employers and partners have for the local area.
 I look forward to significant progress in the development of new initiatives in the year ahead, adding to the substantial quality and range of resources and programmes for our community.

-The commitment of staff across South Devon College to the highest standards has been recognised by the College's re-accreditation with the Investors in People (IIP) Gold/Champion kitemark, recognising the supportive and high expectation approach of South Devon College and the impact for learners of staff expertise and commitment.
+The commitment of staff across South Devon College to the highest standards has been recognised by the College's re-accreditation with the Investors in People (IIP) Gold/Champion kitemark, acknowledging the supportive and high expectation approach of South Devon College, as well as the impact for learners of staff expertise and commitment.